Filipeegipto/accessmonitor-rulesets/en/input_02.md

 ## Description

-The "Missing Form Control Accessible Name Check" evaluates whether
+The "Missing Form Control Accessible Name Check" evaluates whether all form controls on the page have an accessible name.

 ## Example outcome